isFakeAccount/psnawp/README.md

 user.send_private_message("Hello World!")
 messages = user.get_messages_in_conversation(message_count=1)
  ```
+Sending private message only works if the message group between you and user already exists otherwise it will throw HTTP Status Code 429.
+Basically you would have to create the group yourself through the APP or ask the user to send you message first.

 **Note: If you want to create multiple instances of psnawp you need to get npsso code from separate PSN accounts.
 If you generate a new npsso with same account your previous npsso will expire immediately.**

 ## Contribution